Don't like to read?

 It is certainly an interesting match-up and combination of strengths and talents.
-On one hand, there is Clinton, who is a veteran politician and former first lady (FLOTUS).
-Additionally, she has also served as a well-loved and respected senator from New York, as well as a former Secretary of State.
+On one hand, there is Clinton, who is a veteran politician and former First Lady of the United States (FLOTUS).
+Additionally, she has also served as a well-loved and respected senator from New York, as well as a former U.S. Secretary of State.
 Moreover, she has also had the benefit of vast prior experience with presidential bids–from her husband’s successful presidential bid and subsequent two-term presidency (1992-2000), as well as her own previous presidential bid in 2008, during which she was ultimately defeated by Sen. Barack Obama (D-Ill.) for the Democratic nomination.
-Subsequently, Obama went onto win the presidency twice and Clinton was appointed to his cabinet as Secretary of State.
-Her political pedigree and experience is undeniable.
+Subsequently, Obama went on to win the presidency twice and Clinton was appointed to his cabinet as Secretary of State.
+Her political pedigree and experience are undeniable.

 On the other hand, there is Warren, who is an inexperienced politician and has managed to become a hero of the Democratic party’s economic populists by railing against high student loan debt, as well as garnered attention on the platform of the political system being “rigged” by powerful lobbyists and the wealthy.
 This is also at a time when Clinton has received six-figure speaking fees on college campuses.
 In response, Clinton has stated that those speaking fees are passed along to her family’s foundation.
 However, she has stumbled and become flustered on recent inquiries into her family’s personal wealth.
 While Warren might not have the former FLOTUS’ political experience, she does possess an impassioned attitude and an outsider’s perspective, which could potentially work in her favor.
 It could also prove beneficial if Hillary Clinton and Elizabeth Warren were to join forces and create a potentially unstoppable dual ticket for a 2016 presidential bid.